50 Shadow Work Prompts To Help Healing and Self-Growth

 What are Shadow Work Prompts?

 Shadow work can be emotional and draining however the more you understand about yourself the easier it is to prevent issues such as self-sabotage or limiting beliefs that may be holding you back.
-When you are able to rationalize the information you have learned it can free you and be incredibly healing.
+When you are able to rationalize the information you have learned from shadow work it can free you and be incredibly healing.

 What Created My Shadow Self?